jhli973/Projects/README.md

-# spark
+#Projects

-This repo contains course projects of Data Science and Engineering with Spark Certificate from Databricks.
+This repo contains my own projects or solutions.
+Please let me know if you have any questions.